realsensesolutions/actions-aws-volume/README.md

 ## Description

-This GitHub Action creates or finds an AWS Elastic File System (EFS) volume that can be used for Lambda functions or other AWS services.
-It uses Terraform to provision the resources.
+This GitHub Action manages an AWS Elastic File System (EFS) volume using Terraform.
+It can work with both default VPC and custom private networks, and always creates EFS-specific security groups for proper NFS access.

 ## Features

-- Searches for an existing EFS by tag name
-- Creates a new EFS if one with the specified name doesn't exist
+- Manages EFS volumes using Terraform for proper state tracking
+- Works with default VPC or custom private networks (via network actions)
+- Always creates EFS-specific security groups with proper NFS rules
-- Creates mount targets in all default subnets
+- Creates mount targets in appropriate subnets (private when available, default otherwise)
 - Creates an access point for the EFS
 - Returns ARNs and IDs as outputs for use in other steps